jeffnyman/playwright-component/README.md

 # Learning Playwright (Component)

+The focus of this is example is on showing component testing with Vue.
+To keep this as reproducible for anyone as possible, I took the standard Vue template project and broke it up into components.
+See the Implementation section below.

 ## Prerequisites

 Make sure you have [Node.js](https://nodejs.org/en).
 The LTS version should be fine.
 You will also need the `npm` package manager (which comes with Node.js) or `yarn`.
 A development environment or IDE with TypeScript/JavaScript support will help.
 [Visual Studio Code](https://code.visualstudio.com/) is a good choice.